Norwegian Home Guard

 The Norwegian Home Guard (Heimevernet – "HV") is the rapid mobilization force within the Norwegian armed forces.
 Its main focus is local defense and civil support, but it can also detach volunteers for international operations.
 Its main tasks are safeguarding territorial integrity, strengthening military presence, and protecting important infrastructure.

-It has land defense units, and has volunteers and conscript personnel with backgrounds from all branches.

-Founded 6 December 1946, it is the second youngest branch in the Norwegian armed forces after the Norwegian Cyber Defence Force (Cyberforsvaret).
+Founded on 6 December 1946, this second-youngest branch of the Norwegian Armed Forces after the Norwegian Cyber Defence Force (Cyberforsvaret) and was established following the 1940 German occupation of Norway to address the need for a rapidly deployable territorial force.
+It formally incorporated the decentralised structure of the wartime resistance movement, Milorg, to establish a permanent nationwide defence network.

 Strength

-The Home Guard has 45,000 soldiers all over the country, distributed on eleven regional districts.
+The Home Guard has 40,500 soldiers all over the country, distributed on eleven regional districts.
 The Home Guard also has several rapid-reaction intervention forces consisting of 3,000 voluntarily recruited and well-trained soldiers.

 Organization

 The Home Guard is divided into 12 districts ("HV-districts"), typically covering one or two counties, which again is divided into smaller units.
 In a wartime situation Heimevernet will typically be used to protect the local infrastructure and population.

 The Home Guard district commanders represent a level of command subordinate to the Joint Operational Headquarters but with territorial responsibility which includes responsibility for operational planning.
 They also have a responsibility to the Chief of Staff of the Norwegian Home Guard for force production.

-The Home Guard maintains contact with the civil community through a civil-military network based on mutual knowledge and trust.
-The local commanders are responsible for fostering cooperation with the police and the civil sector at local and county levels.
+The Home Guard’s relies on deep-rooted connections with the civil community.
+At the local and county levels, regional commanders are directly responsible for cultivating strategic partnerships with law enforcement and municipal authorities.
+Through these established civil-military cooperation (CIMIC) channels, the Home Guard can provide critical support across a number of civilian-led activities such as disaster response and search and rescue operations.

+Home Guard personnel normally undertake annual training.
+Ordinary soldiers may be called up for up to six days of annual Home Guard service, while specialists, NCOs and officers may serve for up to nine days.
+Personnel assigned to the Home Guard's rapid-reaction forces ("innsatsstyrker") undertake more extensive annual training.